streetpea/chiaki-ng/docs/index.md

 Start by visiting the [Setup section](setup/index.md){target="_blank" rel="noopener noreferrer"} and following each of the subsections to learn how to setup Chiaki for the best experience on your Steam Deck using `chiaki4deck`.

+## Getting Updates

+Visit [chiaki4deck Releases](updates/releases.md){target="_blank" rel="noopener noreferrer"} for instructions on updating to the newest release, with notes for each release.

 ## Additional Information

 ### About Chiaki